dcos/dcos-e2e/docs/source/index.rst

 To create a DC/OS cluster, you need a backend.
 Backends are customizable, but for now let's use a standard :doc:`Docker backend <docker-backend>`.
+Each backend has different system requirements.
+See the :doc:`Docker backend documentation <docker-backend>` for details of what is needed for the Docker backend.

 .. code:: python